Daniel-Mietchen/pledges/faq.md

   - Yes, if
     - I have sufficient expertise.
     - The interview results in at least some materials that are openly licensed.

+## Languages

+* How do I engage with other cultures?
+  - I do that in multiple ways, but the most profound of them is probably that I will not spend more than 7 days in a row in a country where I can't speak any of the official languages decently enough for everyday conversations (i.e. A2 or higher in [CEFR](https://en.wikipedia.org/wiki/Common_European_Framework_of_Reference_for_Languages)).
+While this may seem like a strong limit, I rather see it as a matter of respect and a challenge, i.e. rather than giving up on such countries, I will learn one of its languages to at least A2 level before arriving in the country.
+Once in that new linguistic environment, I will pay attention to cultural sensitivities around using one language or another in specific contexts.
+In particular, I will avoid using colonial languages whenever possible.

 ## Letters of reference